Text Link

 Thin privilege and eating disorders

 Ultimately, cultural standards that value thin bodies can lead people to take extreme measures to gain access to thin privilege.
-People who do not fit the thin ideal may resort to restrictive dieting and over-exercising in order to attempt to change their body weight.
+People who do not fit the thin ideal may resort to restrictive dieting and over-exercising to attempt to change their body weight.
 Over time, this can lead to the development of eating disorders, which can result in malnutrition and other significant health risks in people of all body sizes.
-Unfortunately, studies have consistently demonstrated that people who internalize the thin ideal are at increased risk of eating disorders.
-(6)
+Unfortunately, studies have consistently demonstrated that people who internalize the thin ideal are at increased risk of eating disorders.6

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.